sictweb/bti425-2020/graded-work/assign1.md

 Data will be fetched (from the web service) in the `componentDidMount()` function.

+> Here, make sure that you know and understand the *shape* of the data that is coming in from the call to the web service.
+Match it to the shape of your local storage (state) property.

 Here's what it could look like; this is from the professor's sample solution.

 ![Get all](media/a1-example-get-all.png)